Eric-Philippe/AlgoHive/hivecraft/README.md

 # Hivecraft - CLI

-Hivecraft is a command line interface for creating and managing AlgoHive puzzles.
+Hivecraft is a python module for creating and managing AlgoHive puzzles.
 It is a tool for developers to create, test, manage and compile puzzles for the AlgoHive platform.
 AlgoHive works by using a proprietary file format to define puzzles, and Hivecraft is a tool to help developers create these files.

 ## AlgoHive